jrlegrand/parserx/README.md

 # ParseRx
+Medication sig parser.

+**Features:**
+- Custom Django Rest Framework API built in.
+- Custom ReactJS frontend review and demo tool w/ easy documentation reference.
-Medication sig parser w/ API and frontend review tool.
-Supports parsing individual sigs and batch parsing CSV sigs.
-Supports feedback loop from "customers" via API call.
+- API and Python module support parsing individual sigs and batch parsing CSV sigs.
+- Supports feedback loop from "customers" via API call.
+- Accepts NDCs or RXCUIs via API call to infer things like method, route, or dose form if missing from sig text.
+- Version controls sigs that parse differently after code changes.
+API has logic built in to return the most recent version that is positively reviewed, OR will always return the most recent version if there are no reviews.

 ## Getting started